Our Purpose

 To Researchers: We maintain rigorous methodological standards, share our findings openly, and collaborate to advance collective understanding of psychedelic safety.

-To Indigenous Communities: We commit to supporting ethical reciprocity, respecting traditional knowledge, and ensuring Indigenous voices are centered in discussions about plant medicines.
+To Indigenous Communities: We commit to respecting traditional knowledge and centering Indigenous voices in discussions about plant medicines.

 To Funders: We provide transparent reporting on how resources advance field-wide safety infrastructure and public benefit outcomes.